mjoras/SCONE-PROTOCL/documents/charter.md

 1. Resilient to NAT rebinding, QUIC connection migration, and Multipath QUIC operation.
 The mechanism will allow the communication channel to be resilient to NAT rebinding, as long as the client is still served by the same logical Communication Service Provider (CSP).
 Additionally, the mechanism must work with flows that utilize QUIC connection migration or Multipath QUIC, and be able to distinguish network properties from two or more paths.
 1. Scalability.
-The mechanism must be scalable and implementable by Internet infrastructure as it exists today, for example mobile network packet cores.
+The mechanism must be scalable and implementable by Internet infrastructure as it exists today.
 1. Security.
 The mechanism will have the ability to invoke security mechanisms that provide confidentiality, integrity, and authenticity of the communication.
 The working group will consider the value and implications of different confidentiality modes of the communication.